Brian-dotcom-stack/github-docs-example/README.md

     app.run()
 ```

--Make note of where the backtick key is.
+- Make note of where the backtick key is.

 ![Photo of Ppe Character](assets/backtick.jpeg)

--Good Cloud Engineers use Codeblocks for both code and Errors that appear in the console.
+- Good Cloud Engineers use Codeblocks for both code and Errors that appear in the console.

 ```bash

 bash: command not found: some_command
 ```

->Here is an example of using a codeblock for an error that appears in bash.
+> Here is an example of using a codeblock for an error that appears in bash.

 When you can always provide a codeblock nstead of a screenshot.
 If you need to take a screenshot make sure its not from your phone.

->There are certain cases to tae photos with your phone.
+> There are certain cases to tae photos with your phone.
 This is when you are showing like a keyboad, which does not appear on a computer screen.
 If it render on your computer screen it should be a screenshot.

-## Step 2 -
+## Step 2 - Taking Screenshots

 A screenshot is when you capture a part of your screen from your Desktop or phone.